CNugteren/CLBlast/README.md

 * The AMD run-time compiler has a bug causing it to get stuck in an infinite loop.
 This is reported to happen occasionally when tuning the CLBlast GEMM routine.

+* Tests might fail on an Intel IvyBridge GPU with the latest Beignet.
+Please downgrade Beignet to 1.2.1, [see issue #231](https://github.com/CNugteren/CLBlast/issues/231).

 Contributing
 -------------